MengZhou122/YelpCamp-Web-Application/README.md

 Developed the front-end with HTML, CSS, JavaScript, EJS, decorated with Bootstrap and Semantic UI.

-Manipulated request and response process with vanilla JS and jQuery, completed server-side JavaScript by NodeJS.
+Manipulated request and response process with vanilla JS and jQuery, and NodeJS.

 Stored user infomation, posts and comments in MongoDB, implemented user authentication and authorization with passport package.